Quasi at the Quackadero

-Quasi at the Quackadero is a 1975 animated short by Sally Cruikshank.
+Quasi at the Quackadero is a 1975 American independent animated short by Sally Cruikshank.
 This cartoon follows two anthropomorphic ducks and a pet robot at an amusement park where phenomena such as time travel, telepathy, and reincarnation are exhibited as sideshow attractions.
 In 2009, it was selected for preservation in the United States National Film Registry by the Library of Congress.

 Plot

-The short stars Quasi, "an infantile duck with buck front teeth, thick glasses and a red cape", voiced by Kim Deitch; Anita, whom one writer described as "Betty Boop with a New Wave wardrobe" and whose Mae West-like voice was supplied by Cruikshank, and robot Rollo.
-They progress through the Quackadero, a Coney Island-esque sideshow with such attractions as the Hall of Time Mirrors, which depict the viewer as he or she will look in "old age" or "100 years from now"; the Roll Back Time Machine, in which Quasi watches a skyscraper's life running backward; the Think-o-Blink Machine, which illustrates one's thoughts; the game show-like act "Your Shining Moment"; Madame Xano's, where the audience can see last night's dreams; and the Time Holes, in which one can lean on a railing and see a live slice of three million years ago unfold.
+The short stars Quasi, "an infantile duck with buck front teeth, thick glasses and a red cape", voiced by Kim Deitch; Anita, whom one writer described as "Betty Boop with a New Wave wardrobe" and whose Mae West-like voice was supplied by Cruikshank; and robot Rollo.
+They progress through the Quackadero, a Coney Island-esque sideshow with such attractions as the Hall of Time Mirrors, which depict the viewer as he or she will look in "old age" or "100 years from now"; the Roll Back Time Machine, in which Rollo watches a skyscraper's life running backward; the Think-o-Blink Machine, which illustrates one's thoughts; the game show-like act "Your Shining Moment"; Madame Xano's, where the audience can see last night's dreams; and the Time Holes, in which one can lean on a railing and see a live slice of three million years ago unfold.

 Having found themselves unable to tolerate Quasi's rude behavior any further, Anita and Rollo quickly come up with a plan to permanently get rid of him using the Time Hole, which no one can escape from after falling into.
 Anita distracts Quasi with a chocolate cake and places it slightly over the railing for him to try to reach.
 Rollo is then given the signal by her to push Quasi into the Time Hole, sending him back to the year 3,000,000 BC.
-Now forever trapped in prehistoric times, Quasi is last seen eating a slice of watermelon until he is forced to run away from a odd-looking creature.
+Now forever trapped in prehistoric times, Quasi is last seen eating a slice of watermelon until he is forced to run away from an odd-looking creature.